TIW-2016-17/tiwlabs/lab1/Readme.md

 > To extract all the information you need API documentation Java servlet specifically [ServletRequest](http://docs.oracle.com/javaee/7/api/javax/servlet/ServletRequest.html) and [HttpServletRequest](http://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServletRequest.html)

 ## Exercise3.
-Parametros
+Parameters

-> En esta ocasión vamos a reutilizar el código del ejercicio 1
+> This time we are going to reuse the code of exercise 1

-1. Crea un nuevo servlet en el paquete _lab1_ que se llame __Ejercicio3Servlet__
+1. Create a new servlet in the package _lab1_ called __Exercise3Servlet__
-2. En el _URL mapping_ cambia la cadena por __/parametros__
+2. In the _URL mapping_ changes the string by __/parameters__
-2. Copia el código del ejercicio 1
+2. Copy the code of exercise 1
-3. Crea el código necesario para que ahora el servlet imprima el mensaje: _Hola nombre_ donde _nombre_ será dinámicamente insertado por *QUERY_STRING*[^3]
+3. Create the needed code to the servlet that this time will print the message : _Hi name_ where _name_ it is dynamically inserted by *[Query_string](https://es.wikipedia.org/wiki/Query_string)*
-4. La URL de acceso será: `http://localhost:8080/laboratorios/parametros?nombre=Juan` En este caso el servlet responderá: _Hola Juan_.
+4. The access URL will be : `http://localhost:8080/laboratorios/parametros?nombre=John` In this case, the servlet will response : _Hi John_.

-> Para este ejercicio necesitarás la documentación de la clase HttpServletRequest[^2]
+> For this exercise you will need the documentation of the class [HttpServletRequest](http://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServletRequest.html)

 ## Exercise4.
 Parametros por POST